 Why is Active Learning Important? from the Campus Instructional Consulting website.

-Waking up the Lecture Hall An article about active learning techniques from Research and Creativity, IU's online journal.
+Waking up the Lecture Hall An article about active learning techniques from Research and Creativity.